WestDRI/slides/content/r_gis_brc/_index.md

 ### <center>Datums</center>
 {{<br size="2">}}

-Since the earth is not a perfect sphere, we use spheroidal models to represent its surface.
+Since the Earth is not a perfect sphere, we use spheroidal models to represent its surface.
 Those are called **geodetic datums**
 {{<br size="1.5">}}
 Some datums are global, others local (more accurate in a particular area of the globe, but only useful there)
 {{<br size="3">}}